UCLA-CS-131/fall-24-website/lectures/05-functions.md

 print("Their net worth is: ", net_worth(debt=45000, assets=19000))
 ```
-Many languages (like C++) support a combination of positional and named parameters.
+Many languages (like Python) support a combination of positional and named parameters.
 ```cpp
 print("Your net worth is: ", net_worth(10000, debt=3500))
 ```